Integrity and

 Unhappiness and suffering are an outcome of

-Within conditions of freedom from physical suffering the main cause of
+Within conditions of freedom from

-unhappiness is holding negative or unimportant thoughts in your mind or
+unimportant thoughts in your mind or thinking.

-Happiness arises naturally when you're in peace and harmony and when you're aware of the common good and as an effect of being the best person that
+2 Happiness arises naturally when you're in peace and harmony and when you're aware of the common good and as an effect of being the best person that

 you can be and doing positive actions of your mind, speech and body.

-happiness that you experience when you're in peace and harmony is a natural experience of the good that you
+Happiness that you experience when you're in peace and harmony is a natural experience of the good that you

 inherently are and that you can experience more thoroughly.

-The happiness that you experience when you're kind and compassionate is also a
+Happiness that you experience when you're

-inherently are and that you can mature.
+the good that you inherently are and that you can mature.

-happiness that you experience when you prioritize your most important ideas is a natural experience of the good that you
+Happiness that you experience when you prioritize your most important values and concerns is a natural

-your potential to become free from confusion and suffering.
+and confidence in your potential to become free from confusion and suffering.

-You'll be happy within most of your
+You'll be happy within most of your personal experiences and relationships with

-awareness of your best vision and positive concerns and you'll experience less
+other people when you maintain awareness of your best vision and positive

-intense or prolonged unhappiness when you avoid doing negative actions.
+concerns and you'll experience less intense or prolonged unhappiness when you

 personal happiness is the subject of the word happiness when the word is used